Home Tutorials Training Consulting Books Company Contact us

 dependencies {

-testImplementation 'org.mockito:mockito-inline:{mockitoversion}'
+testImplementation 'org.mockito:mockito-core:{mockitoversion}'

 testImplementation 'org.mockito:mockito-junit-jupiter:{mockitoversion}'